Kaiky: Almería

 On 11 July 2022, Santos agreed to transfer Kaiky to Spanish La Liga side UD Almería for a rumoured fee of €7 million.
 The move was officially announced eight days later, with the player signing a six-year deal.

 Kaiky made his debut abroad on 14 August 2022, starting in a 2–1 home loss to Real Madrid.
+He scored his first professional goal on 26 August 2023, netting a last-minute equalizer in a 1–1 away draw against Cádiz.

+On 1 February 2024, Kaiky was loaned to Segunda División side Albacete for the remainder of the season.

+Shabab Al Ahli

+On 26 July 2025, Kaiky was transferred to UAE Pro League side Shabab Al Ahli.

 International career

 Kaiky was called up to the under-15 team in 2019, and featured in the 2019 South American U-15 Championship for the side as captain.
 He featured in six matches during the tournament as his side lifted the trophy.

 In 2020, Kaiky was called multiple times to the under-17s, in a training period ahead of the 2021 South American U-17 Championship.